 How do lies hurt us?

-Professor Michael Slepian of Columbia University studies the stress of secrecy and finds that keeping secrets harms our wellbeing.
+Professor Michael Slepian of Columbia University studies the stress of secrecy and believes that keeping secrets harms our well-being.
 Even more interesting is that he identified something called “mind-wandering” secrets that harm us even more than keeping a secret.

 We might have started rationalization as a self-protection strategy, but, in the long run, it results in less protection and more harm.